CyberAgentGameEntertainment/NovaShader/README.md

 Sets the Emission Map.
 The specifications are as follows.
 <ul>
     <li>The larger the texture color channles value, the more likely it is to glow.</li>
-    <li>The color channels used is determined by the X value of the channels property.</li>
+    <li>The color channels used is determined by the X value of the Channels property.</li>
 </ul>
 </p>
 <p>